andreyto/pgp-par/README.md

 You can look at the Makeflow manual for possible command line arguments if you want to use other backends such as Condor or modify the behavior of Makeflow (e.g. to constrain the number of concurrent jobs).

 In the commands above, both the data preparation as well as the controlling process of the Makeflow (the "master") will run on the login node, and the script `run.PGP.htc.sh` will keep running until the entire workflow has finished.
 It will use very little resources during the data processing stage, merely farming out tasks to the batch system.
-You can also submit the command above itself to your batch system through a standard (e.g. qsub) mechanism in case you do not want to wait for it to finish on the login node.
+You can also submit the command above in turn to your batch system through a standard (e.g. qsub) mechanism in case you do not want to wait for it to finish on the login node.
 This would require that your compute nodes are allowed to submit new jobs themselves, because Makeflow will be submitting new jobs from the node where the master script is executing.

 V).
 Results
 ------------